 This is the final article in our series before IMTS, and I’m sure all our teams are in overdrive to get prepared.
 The show is a big investment – be sure to go back to the other articles in our series for tips and tricks to maximize that investment and get the most ROI.
 The show is the biggest event in our industry, and it’s important to remember that it’s a marathon – not a sprint (if you’re looking for a race, sign up for the Miles for Manufacturing race!).
 Don’t forget to take some time to explore the new technology for yourself and foster relationships with others in the industry.
 We will return after the show with one more article (consider it our own follow-up), and I hope you and your team have a great IMTS!

 This is the fifth article in our series on exhibitor marketing for IMTS 2022.
-Be sure to check out the other articles here:
+Be sure to check out the full list of articles here: